VCCT-IMAD5112-2025-G1/Assignment-2---ST10489659/README.md

 Yan Ritha Umumararungu Uwamariya - ST10489659/ Assignment 2

-This Android software uses flashcards to help users test their knowledge in an easy-to-use but entertaining quiz format.
-Users must select True or False for each statement that appears on the flashcard.
-Based on their accurate responses, users are given a score at the end of the quiz.

-Who it's for:
-Students, teachers, and anybody else wishing to reinforce learning with brief, interactive reviews or get ready for an exam will find this app excellent.
-It is easily adaptable to a variety of subjects, including general trivia, science, history, and language acquisition.
+This Android app asks users to respond to True or False questions using flashcards in an entertaining and simple quiz style.
+It may be tailored to subjects like trivia, science, history, or languages and is perfect for students, instructors, or anybody else wishing to review or be ready for tests.

 GitHub link: https://github.com/VCCT-IMAD5112-2025-G1/Assignment-2---ST10489659